easyt0re/piecewiseLinearModel/README.md

 ## incomplete work in discrete time
 - [ ] stable behavior for both controllers in both tasks

-- [ ] quantization in encoders and check other aspects of discrete design
+- [x] quantization in encoders and check other aspects of discrete design

 ## change the "structure" of the code
 - [ ] implement things as functions instead of scripts with no input args

+- [ ] a [Simulink Project](https://se.mathworks.com/help/simulink/ug/create-a-new-project-from-a-folder.html) can be created for better structure of the files maybe. now it's already a mess. see more tutorials [here](https://se.mathworks.com/products/simulink/projects.html). and another blog for setting folders for [Simulink cache and generated code](https://blogs.mathworks.com/simulink/2015/01/16/controlling-the-location-of-the-generated-code-and-temporary-files/) but this is basically using the idea of Project.

 ## added AW to continuous time LQR
 previously, only saturation was implemented with no anti-windup (AW) in *controlDemoLMwI.slx*.
 I tested some ideas before but failed. the problem was probably b/c the order of integral and gain on the "I" path.